offconvex/offconvex.github.io/_posts/2020-07-06-GAN-min-max.md

 title:      Training GANs -- From Theory to Practice
 date:       2020-07-06 10:00:00
 summary:    Present a new algorithm convergent min-max optimization algorithm for training GANs
-author:     Oren Mangoubi; Sushant Sachdeva; Nisheeth Vishnoi
+author:     Oren Mangoubi and Sushant Sachdeva and Nisheeth Vishnoi
 visible:    False
 ---